Itsmeowtain/Ping-Pong/README.md

 # Ping-Pong
 Multiplayer Ping-pong game

+YOU MUST HAVE JRE OR JDK ON YOUR OPERATING SYSTEM

 When you first boot up the game, the program will prompt you with if you want to be a Server or Host:

 If you want to play singleplayer, you may leave the IP address bar blank